Knot concordance in homology cobordisms: Introduction

 \section{Introduction}

-Two knots $K_0, K_1 \subset S^3$ are called \emph{smoothly concordant} if there is a smoothly embedded annulus $A$ in $S^3 \times [0,1]$ with $K_i = A \cap (S^3 \times \{i\})$ for $i=0,1$.
+Two oriented knots $K_0, K_1 \subset S^3$ are called \emph{smoothly concordant} if there is a smoothly, properly embedded, oriented annulus $A$ in $S^3 \times [0,1]$ such that $(S^3 \times [0,1], A)$ is an oriented cobordism from $(S^3 \times \{0\}, K_0 \times \{0\})$ to $(S^3 \times \{1\}, K_1 \times \{1\})$.
 The \emph{knot concordance group} $\cC$ consists of knots in $S^3$ modulo smooth concordance, under the operation induced by connected sum.
 The goal of this paper is to study various generalizations of the knot concordance group, where we consider knots in other $3$-manifolds and surfaces in $4$-dimensional cobordisms between them.